larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    muted.
 The default is to set the mute flag for all channels.

    This method will fail if the mixer has no playback mute capabilities

+.. method:: Mixer.getrec()

+   Return a list indicating the current record mute setting for each channel.
+   0 means not recording, 1 means recording.

+   This method will fail if the mixer has no capture switch capabilities.

 .. method:: Mixer.setrec(capture, [channel])